WRAP/AWA State Exhibition and Conference

 Help keep the Wisconsin Regional Art Program thriving!Donate

-We are looking forward to the 2020 State Day Conference!
-Even though it will be held online this year, you can still connect and engage with Wisconsin arts through the online exhibition, ceremonies, demonstrations, keynote speaker presentation, and networking spaces.
-If you have any questions, email email@example.com.
+Thank you to everyone who attended the 2020 State Day Conference!
+Even though it was held online this year, we still connected and engaged with Wisconsin arts through the online exhibition, ceremonies, demonstrations, keynote speaker presentation, and networking spaces.
+If you have any questions, email firstname.lastname@example.org.

 Conference 2020 dates